tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

     {% endif %}

     {: .note}
-    GET is used by default with cURL requests.
-If you use cURL to make HTTP requests other than GET, you need to specify the HTTP method.
+    GET is used by default with curl requests.
+If you use curl to make HTTP requests other than GET, you need to specify the HTTP method.

-## Unpacking the weather API cURL request
+## Unpacking the weather API curl request

 Let's look more closely at the request you submitted for the weather: